The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS): Data

-We have investigated whether this anisotropy depends on radius.
-To quantify the radial dependence, we fit $\cos(2\theta)$ for all angular bins for a given radial bin.
-Results are shown in the lower panel of Fig.~\ref{fig:angular_bins}.
-We find that the amplitude of the $\cos(2\theta)$ dependence varies with radius.
-This dependence is quite strong at a distance of 170 kpc/h from the lens, but decreases as distance from the centre increases.
-This is a reflection of the fraction of satellites compared to all background sources, as shown on the right-hand axis, and suggests that the satellite population has an approximately constant ellipticity.

-For the BOSS LRGs, the amplitude of the source galaxy azimuthal distribution function from the fit is $1.5 \pm 0.3\%$, which is lower than that found for DR7 LRGs.
-This may arise because the BOSS LRGs are at greater distances than the DR7 LRGs, and hence the satellites have lower contrast with the background, or because the BOSS LRGs are somewhat less massive, or possibly because the BOSS LRGs are slightly less aligned with their haloes than the original set of LRGs.

-It is interesting to compare these results with previous work. \cite{YangVanMo06} studied several groups from SDSS.
-They divided the area around the central galaxies into angular bins and calculated the normalised pair count for each angular bin $f\sbr{pairs}(\theta) = N(\theta)/\langle N_R(\theta) \rangle$, where $N_R(\theta)$ are counts where the central galaxy major axis angle has been randomised.
-In the angular bin along the major axis, $f\sbr{pairs} \sim 1.2$, which can also be thought of as a $\sim 20$\% quadrupole dependence in order to compare with our quadrupole amplitude.
-Most of our sources are not satellites, and it is not possible to separate the background sources from genuine satellites.
-As a result our amplitude is much smaller.
-We also observe a radial dependence, with the amplitude decreasing as radius increases and the possibility of finding satellites becoming increasingly unlikely.
+For each radial bin we calculate $\wpm$, which is defined as the ratio of the number density of sources within each bin to the number density of background sources.
+We also calculate the amplitude of quadrupole, $a\sbr{q}$.
+To do so, in each radial bin, we fit a function of the form $\cos(2\theta)$ to the angular source distribution.
+An example of this fit for DR7 LRGs is shown in the upper panel of Fig.~\ref{fig:angular_bins}.
+Sources within 110 -- 500 kpc/h were divided into 16 angular bins, and a fit was performed to determine the amplitude $a\sbr{q}$.
+This was repeated for each radial bin to obtain $a\sbr{q} (R)$.

+The bottom panel displays $a\sbr{q} (R)$ in black and $\wpm (R)$ in blue for several radial bins.
+A power law was fit to each.
+We will use these power law fits to interpolate $\wpm$ and $a\sbr{q}$ at any distance from the center of the lens.
+This process was repeated for the BOSS lenses, and for the DR7 lenses but taking the lens major axes angles from SDSS (see Section \ref{sec:systematics}).

+This radial dependence in the alignment of the satellite distribution is in agreement with other works \citep{YangVanMo06}.
 If satellites trace the halo, this suggests that the dark matter halo is well aligned with the lens light.
-Therefore, we will use the lens light as a proxy for the major axis of the halo when stacking to measure the quadrupole shear.
+Therefore, we use the lens light as a proxy for the major axis of the halo when stacking to measure the quadrupole shear.
 In addition to their usefulness as a possible proxy for shape of the dark matter haloes, satellite galaxies are also a potential source of contamination for our shear measurements.
 Satellite galaxy orientations are expected to be preferentially aligned with the central galaxy \citep{SchBri10, Georgiou19}, which could lead to a radial bias in the shear.
-The role of satellites as a potential systematic effect will be discussed further in Section \ref{sec:discussion}.